bomj321/toolbox-test/README.md

 # toolbox-test

 # Backend
-To run the the application: npm start
+To run the the application: npm start<br/>
 To tun the test you must need run the app first with npm start and after use npm test in another terminal